 To run unit tests in Rust:$ cargo test --release --all

 To run python integration tests:$ ./tests/test_all.py

-You can use Conflux Portal to create a wallet.
+You can use Fluent Wallet to create a wallet.
 It will provide you a seed phrase (used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
 Once a wallet is created, you can then manage your account addresses, send transactions, and deploy smart contract.

 In order to issue on-chain operations, you will need Conflux tokens.
-On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from a faucet account.
-You can use the faucet through Conflux Portal by clicking on "Deposit".
+On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from the faucet Dapp.

 For developing smart contracts, you can use Conflux Studio to write, compile, and deploy your contract.